dougsweetser/Q/docs/Math/equivalence_classes.md

 this one for special relativity is using a quaternion to the first or second power respectively.

-Combine the time and causality equivlance classes:
+Combine the time and causality equivalence classes:

 ![](../images/Math/equivalence_classes/Two-tone_Space-like.png)